vitorgamer58/Estatistica-e-Rascunhos/Poupança X Renda/Readme.md

 # Poupança X Renda

-A função deste código é calcular a porcentagem de poupança como proporção a renda líquida.
+A função deste código é calcular a taxa de poupança como proporção a renda líquida.